nlh2601/clinic-dash-hi/README.md

 ClinicDash HI 🏥🌺
-A machine learning-powered health equity dashboard for Hawaii, visualizing and predicting access to care by ZIP code.
+A prototype machine learning-powered health equity dashboard for Hawaii, visualizing and predicting access to care by ZIP code.

 📌 Overview
 ClinicDash HI maps healthcare equity across Hawaii using public health data, ZIP-level statistics, and machine learning (XGBoost).
 It helps nonprofits, clinics, and policymakers visualize which communities are underserved — and how that may change over time.